-- 3.1 The Monitoring Officer's comments are: Report describes risks, likelihood and impact in appropriate detail, together with mitigating measures and reporting arrangements. - 3.2 The Section 151 Officer's comments are: The financial risk and risk implications of the Council's policy initiatives and business decisions are being analysed and addressed in the register.
-Work is being completed to regularly review the risk register and decisions made on what can be done to treat, transfer, terminate risks or whether the Council has to tolerate the risks and mitigate their effects. - 3.3 Policy Framework Comments: The Strategic Risk Register forms an integral part of the Corporate Policy Framework alongside the Medium Term Financial Strategy and the Corporate Plan. - 3.4 EIA comments: No comments. - 3.5 Other consultee comments, if any: None.
+- 3.1 The Monitoring Officer's comments are: Report describes risks, likelihood and impact in appropriate detail, together with mitigating measures and reporting arrangements. - 3.2 The Section 151 Officer's comments are: Contained within this report - 3.3 Policy Framework Comments: The Strategic Risk Register forms an integral part of the Corporate Policy Framework alongside the Medium Term Financial Strategy and the Corporate Plan. - 3.4 Other consultee comments, if any: None